keithalewis/papers/blurb.md

 Example: CVA.
 What about unwinds?

+The trajectory of the application of Mathematical Finance to the business world tends inexorably toward models incorporating more realistic features of how instruments and markets actually work.

 There is an inexorible trajectory to the application of Mathematical Finance to the business world.
 Black-Scholes and Merton did Nobel Prize winning research that turned option pricing into a science.
 This has